Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 GPU Type: CurvePts
 ```

-Monitor and Control utilities will differ between the three types.
+Monitor and Control utilities will differ between these types:

-* For type Undefined, you can monitor the P-state details with monitor utilities, but you can NOT define P-states or set P-state masks.
-* For type PStates, you can monitor the P-state details with monitor utilities, and you can define P-states and set P-state masks.
-* For Type CurvePts, you can monitor current Clocks frequency and P-states, with latest amdgpu drivers.
-The SCLK and
+* For **Undefined** and **Unsupported** types, only generic PCIe parameters are available.
+These types are
+considered unreadable, unwritable, and as having no compute capability.
+* For **Supported** types have the most basic level of readability.
+This includes NV cards with nvidia-smi support.
+* For **Legacy** and **APU**, only basic and limited respectively are readable.
+* For **Pstates** and **PstatesNE** type GPUs, pstate details are readable, but for **PstatesNE** they are not
+writable.
+For type **Pstates** pstate Voltages/Frequencies as well as pstate masking can be specified.
+* The **CurvePts** type applies to modern (Vega20 and later) AMD GPUs that use AVFS instead of Pstates for
+performance control.
+These have the highest degree of read/write capability.
+The SCLK and MCLK curve end points
-MCLK curve end points can be controlled, which has the effect of limiting the frequency range, similar to P-state
-masking for Type PStates cards.
-The option of p-state masking is also available for Type CurvePts cards.
-You are
+can be controlled, which has the effect of over/under clocking/voltage.
+The option of p-state masking is also
-also able to modify the three points that define the Vddc-SCLK curve.
-I have not attempted to OC the card yet, but
+available.
+You are also able to modify the three points that define the Vddc-SCLK curve.
+I have not
-I assume redefining the 3rd point would be the best approach.
-For underclocking, lowering the SCLK end point is
+attempted to OC the card yet, but I assume redefining the 3rd point would be the best approach.
+For
-effective.
-I don't see a curve defined for memory clock on the Radeon VII, so setting memory clock vs. voltage
+underclocking, lowering the SCLK end point is effective.
+I don't see a curve defined for memory clock on
-doesn't seem possible at this time.
-There also appears to be an inconsistency in the defined voltage ranges for
+the Radeon VII, so setting memory clock vs. voltage doesn't seem possible at this time.
+There also appears
-curve points and actual default settings.
+to be an inconsistency in the defined voltage ranges for curve points and actual default settings.

 Below is a plot of what I extracted for the Frequency vs Voltage curves of the RX Vega64 and the Radeon VII.